saramasarone/saramasarone/README.md

 I have a PhD from The Alan Turing Institute on ML for multi-omics data integration!
 I currently build models, agents and pipelines for toxicology and cheminformatics in drug discovery.

-For any project or collaboation please get in touch at sara.masarone@ignotalabs.ai or saramasarone97@gmail.com
+For any project or collaboation please get in touch at sara.masarone@ignotalabs.ai (work) or saramasarone97@gmail.com (personal)

 <!---